mathebuddy/mathebuddy-compiler/mbl.md

   An empty line starts a new paragraph.
   ```

-- `Definitions and Theorems`
+- `Definitions, Theorems, Lemmas, ...`

-  Definitions and Theorems are embedded into a _block_ that syntactically starts and ends with each a line of three dashes (`---`).
+  Definitions, Theorems etc. are embedded into a _block_ that syntactically starts and ends with each a line of three dashes (`---`).
 Examples:

   ```
   ---